bhavyavarshney-123/decentribution/README.md

 #  Decentribution

-A decentralized ration distribution system that uses go to create a permissioned blockchain named matter inspired by Bitcoin and ethgo.
+A public decentralized ration distribution system with a UI built using HTML, CSS, and Javascript that leverages Go to produce the permissioned blockchain matter, which was inspired by ethgo and Bitcoin.
+The data in the existing ration distribution system is stored in books, which can be manipulated and increase the likelihood of corruption.
+With a ration distribution system built on top of a blockchain with its benefits, this project offers a tempered-proof solution.

 ## Prerequisite
 - Programming language: [Golang](https://golang.org/)